aaronland/go-smithsonian-openaccess/README.md

 Go package for working with the Smithsonian Open Access release

-## Important
+## Documentation

-This is work in progress.
-Proper documentation to follow.
+Documentation is incomplete.

 ## Data sources

 This package and the tools it exports support two types of data sources for the Smithsonian Open Access: A local file system and an AWS S3 bucket.
 Under the hood the code is using the GoCloud [blob](https://godoc.org/gocloud.dev/blob) abstraction layer so other [storage services](https://gocloud.dev/howto/blob/) could be supported but currently they are not.

-Access to the data on a local file system is presumed to be from a checkout of the [OpenAccess](https://github.com/Smithsonian/OpenAccess) GitHub repository.
-That repo has grown sufficiently large that [it can be difficult](https://github.com/Smithsonian/OpenAccess/issues/7) to successfully download a copy of the data.
+Access to the data on a local file system is presumed to be a clone of the [OpenAccess](https://github.com/Smithsonian/OpenAccess) S3 bucket (described on the [Smithsonian Open Access AWS Registry page](https://registry.opendata.aws/smithsonian-open-access/).
+A local copy of this data can be created using the `clone` tool described below.

 The data itself also lives in a Smithsonian-operated AWS S3 bucket so this code has been updated to retrieve data from there if asked to.
 For a number of reasons specific to the Smithsonian retrieving data from their S3 bucket does not fit neatly in to the `GoCloud` abstraction layer but efforts have been made to hide those details from users of this code.

 Most of the examples below assume a local Git checkout.
 For example:

 ```
-$> ./bin/emit -bucket-uri file:///usr/local/OpenAccess metadata/objects/NMAH
+$> ./bin/emit -bucket-uri file:///usr/local/OpenAccess metadata/edan/nmah
 ```

 In order to retrieve data from the Smithsonian-operated S3 bucket you would change the `-bucket-uri` flag to:

 ```
-$> ./bin/emit -bucket-uri 's3://smithsonian-open-access?region=us-west-2' metadata/objects/NMAH
+$> ./bin/emit -bucket-uri 's3://smithsonian-open-access?region=us-west-2' metadata/edan/nmah
 ```

 Or the following, which is included as a convenience method:

 ```
-$> ./bin/emit -bucket-uri 'si://' metadata/objects/NMAH
+$> ./bin/emit -bucket-uri 'si://' metadata/edan/nmah
 ```

 A by-product of this work is that the code is also able to retrieve data from any other S3 bucket.
 For example:

 ```
-$> ./bin/emit -bucket-uri 's3://YOUR-OPENACCESS-BUCKET?region=us-east-1' metadata/objects/NMAH
+$> ./bin/emit -bucket-uri 's3://YOUR-OPENACCESS-BUCKET?region=YOUR-BUCKET-REGION' metadata/edan/nmah
 ```

 As of this writing the code to retrieve data from S3 buckets (other than the Smithsonian's) assumes that those buckets allow public access and have public directory listings enabled.